 Fine Art Investigations is devoted to preserving the artistic and historic legacy of George Caleb Bingham Portraits.
-Since 1999, Patricia Moss of Fine Arts Investigations has:
+Since 1999, the principal of Fine Arts Investigations, Patricia Moss, has:

-- Located nearly 70 “lost” George Caleb Bingham Portraits — a still ongoing task that gained her the nickname, the Bingham Lady
+- Found nearly 70 “lost” George Caleb Bingham Portraits — a still ongoing task that gained her the nickname, the Bingham Lady

 - In 2010, the Smithsonian’s Research and Scholars’ Center published an article on Moss, The Bingham Lady: An Interview

 - Curated George Caleb Bingham: Witness to History, (September 2013 –), Jackson County Art Museum, Independence, Missouri.

 - As one several guest curators, outlined the Bingham Bicentennial Exhibit, Steamboats to Steam Engines: George Caleb Bingham’s Missouri: 1819-1879, (March 10-September 8, 2011) at the Truman Presidential Museum, Independence, Missouri

 - Brokers sales of previously known George Caleb Bingham portraits to Bingham collectors

 - Identifies re-discovered Bingham portraits with replicable research: